akirav/akirav.github.io/essays/Finalproject.md

   - Software Engineering
   - Meteor
 ---
 Collaboratively written by: Akira Vernon and Jarrin Kasuya

 The Problem:
-College Students love to drink at parties and may need to find a DD "Designated Driver" and are to broke to call an Uber.
+College Students often are broke and love to drink at parties.
+At these parties they may need to find a DD "Designated Driver" to get a ride for free.
 There is no simple way to ask everyone at the party who is a DD

 The Solution:
 The UHM-DD application will provide a centralized directory for UH Manoa DD and drinkers.
 UH Manoa students can login to browse a well organized directory of all current students at the party, with brief descriptions, and meeting times and locations.